-The Dorset Council Harbours Committee are developing a Dorset Council Harbours Strategy to provide direction as to how Weymouth(External link), West Bay(External link) and Lyme Regis (External link)Harbours will develop over the next 10 years.
+The Dorset Council Harbours Committee have developed a Dorset Council Harbours Strategy to provide direction as to how Weymouth(External link), West Bay(External link) and Lyme Regis (External link)Harbours will develop over the next 10 years.

 Following the formation of Dorset Council through a Local Government Reorganisation in 2019, Dorset Council became the Statutory Harbour Authority for the three harbours.
 Dorset Council Harbours Committee is responsible for exercising functions as the harbour authority.
-The strategy will be owned by Dorset Council and is implemented by Dorset Council Harbours Committee.
-Dorset Coast Forum have been commissioned to help develop the strategy.
+The strategy is owned by Dorset Council and implemented by Dorset Council Harbours Committee.
+Dorset Coast Forum were commissioned to help develop the strategy.

 Why do we need a Dorset Harbours Strategy?

 This strategy is to ensure that all three harbours have a clear direction and are aligned under the management of Dorset Council while recognising their unique qualities and local communities.